gurunandan-bhat/vernarch/content/regions/himalayas.md

 date = 2023-01-15T09:00:00-07:00
 draft = false
-description = 'Covers the vast diversity of houses in the northern Himalayan region and eastwards ranging from Islamic to Buddhist to Hindu' summaryImage = "JK, Ladakh, Leh 01.png" headerImg = "/images/regions/himalayas/JK, Zanskar, Phuktal 3.png" listImage = '/images/regions/JK, Srinagar, Jhelum river front 03.png'
+description = 'Covers the vast diversity of houses in the northern Himalayan region and eastwards ranging from Islamic to Buddhist to Hindu' extract = 'An amazing variety of vernacular architecture exists in the northern Himalayas and further eastwards – from Islamic elements of Kashmir to Buddhist Zanskar and Ladakh.' summaryImage = "JK, Ladakh, Leh 01.png" headerImg = "/images/regions/himalayas/JK, Zanskar, Phuktal 3.png" listImage = '/images/regions/JK, Srinagar, Jhelum river front 03.png'